 - Seek out a butcher: They ARE still around!
 Butchers have great recommendations for inexpensive cuts of meat and can often advise you on the best preparation methods per cut.
 They can also tell you exactly what their house-made-sausages contain and direct you to the items to best fit your dietary needs.
 Plus, when you're a regular, they might even give you the heads-up when a sale is coming or even put things aside for you.

-- Be open to alternative sources of protein such as liver and other organ meats and offal: Seriously.
+- Be open to alternative sources of protein such as liver, other organ meat and offal: Seriously.
 It's not as gross as you think, and in fact, is incredibly nutrient dense, and usually very inexpensive.
 Explore the delicacies from around the world: tripe, chitterlings, trotters, marrow, heart, liver, etc. And, keep in mind that chicken liver is much different than beef and pork liver.
 There is a world of nutrient-dense (usually inexpensive) protein sources out there!

-- Finally take Uncle John up on the offer to go hunting: Forget farm to table, there really is nothing like wild to table.
+- Take Uncle John up on the offer to go hunting: Forget farm to table, there really is nothing like wild to table.
 Keep in mind that processing the animal is an additional expense, and you need ample freezer space to store the meat.

 Save beef/pork bones and poultry/game carcasses to make bone broth: Freeze the bones until ready to use, then follow our bone broth recipe or develop your own.